Melbourne to Melbourne in 10 Days

 Where to Stay:

-Robinley Caravan Park offers cabins, caravans and powered camping sites.
-Its a family owned complex that has clean and modern amenities.
+Avondel Caravan Park offers cabins, caravans and powered camping sites.
+It's a family owned complex that has clean and modern amenities.
 Tap into the local knowledge of the owners and use this as an affordable base to explore Bendigo

 Gold Nugget Tourist Park.